tlc033/n8n-installer/README.md

     - **Portainer:** `portainer.yourdomain.com` (Protected by Caddy basic auth; on first login, complete Portainer admin setup)
     - **ComfyUI:** `comfyui.yourdomain.com` (Node-based Stable Diffusion UI)

+### Optional Internal Utility: Python Runner

+- **What it is**: An internal-only service to run your custom Python code inside the same Docker network as your other services (n8n, Postgres, Qdrant, etc.).
+No external ports are exposed, and it is not proxied by Caddy.
+- **How to enable**: Select “Python Runner” in the Service Selection Wizard during install/update, or add the profile manually: `COMPOSE_PROFILES=...,python-runner`.
+- **Where to put code**: Place your Python files in `python-runner/`.
+The default entry point is `python-runner/main.py`.
+- **Dependencies**: Add them to `python-runner/requirements.txt`; they will be installed automatically on container start.

 2.  **Explore n8n:**

     - Log in to your n8n instance.
 This is your central hub for workflow automation.